glouppe/info8010-deep-learning/lecture4.md

 ???

+R (exam): better explain the interplay in the terms of the tradeoffs of large-scale learning
 R: why do we want the information to flow?
 R: add regularization chapter -> dropout, dropconnect, others?
 R: 1d plot of the proxy when the step size is too large? (wider proxy)